vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

-       where `inpfile_nch_ID.tcl` are a set of *N* tcl files with *N* corresponding to the number of chains (`ID` goes from 1 to *N*) in the system and *inpfile* corresponds to the name of the input system (see PRIG Keywords).
+       where `inpfile_nch_ID.tcl` are a set of *N* tcl files with *N* corresponding to the number of chains (`ID` goes from 1 to *N*) in the system and *inpfile* corresponds to the name of the input system (see SPRInG Keywords).
 If all of these files are present, Step 1 is complete.

    2.  *Step 2*: Within `all_tclfiles` directory, execute the